morepath/morepath/doc/design.rst

 Allowing individual models to be published on separate URLs avoids the god object antipattern where all web operations are routed through a single object.
-Instead each model, through resource objects, can handle model-specific requests and operations.
+Instead each model, through view objects, can handle model-specific requests and operations.
 This encourages a more modular and reusable application design.